What Is The Rear Bike Rack For?

 Panniers

-Panniers are bicycle specific bags that attach to a rear rack on either side of the wheel.
-They come in all shapes, sizes, colors and fabrics.
-Some are made for touring while others are great for commuting.
-They make riding super convenient since they free up your body from having to carry a backpack.
+Panniers are bicycle-specific bags that attach to a rear rack on either side of the wheel.
+They come in all shapes, sizes, colors, and fabrics.
+Some are made for touring, while others are great for commuting.
+They make riding super convenient since they free up your body from carrying a backpack.

-Touring panniers are typically large and waterproof and they can hold a ton of stuff for days, such as food, clothes, laptop, camera gear etc. The gold standard of panniers when it comes to touring are Ortlieb, which are not only durable, but they are completely waterproof too.
+Touring panniers are typically large and waterproof, and they can hold a ton of stuff for days.
+The gold standard of panniers when it comes to touring is Ortlieb, which are not only durable, but they are completely waterproof too.

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-Commuting panniers are smaller in volume, and they place an emphasis on practicality to when it comes to carrying them at your destination.
-When you take off a commuter pannier bag from your rear rack, you can usually carry it either as a messenger bag or as a backpack.
-One that I personally use and love is the Arkel Bug from Arkel Bike Bags, which turns from backpack into a pannier in a matter of seconds.
+Commuting panniers are smaller in volume, and they emphasize on practicality when it comes to carrying them at your destination.
+When you take off a commuter pannier bag from your rear rack, you can usually carry it as a messenger bag or a backpack.
+One that I personally use and love is the Arkel Bug, which turns from a backpack into a pannier in a matter of seconds.

 Basket

-Baskets or milk crates are another simple, but very effective solution to carry stuff on your bike since you can place items in them directly.
-You can carry your chain, backpack laptop bag, clothes without having to fiddle with attaching anything to your bike.
+Baskets or milk crates are another simple but very effective way to carry stuff on your bike since you can place items in them directly.
+You can carry your chain, backpack, laptop bag, and clothes without fiddling with attaching anything to your bike.

 While a basket may not look particularly cool on the bike, it’s hands down the fastest way of loading up your bike with extra cargo.